7 minutes read

 The effects that the gut-brain axis can have on our body are profound.
 Learn more in our new blog.

 Have you ever had a gut feeling about something?
 Felt butterflies in your stomach in an exciting situation?
 Experienced nausea when anxious about an upcoming event?
-These are all examples of the connections between our gut and our brain through the gut brain axis, a complex network of neural and chemical pathways that allow for communication between our gut and our brain.
+These are all examples of the connections between our gut and our brain through the gut brain axis, a complex network of neural and chemical pathways that allow for communication between our gut microbiome and our brain.
 These communication pathways allow many different emotions or feelings to affect the gut and equally allow many of the changes to the gut and its environment to affect our mental state.

 The effects that the gut-brain axis can have on our body are profound.
 In a healthy system where the axis is working in harmony, the immune system is well regulated, cognitive factors remain normal and the microbiome of the gut remains balanced.
 Disruption of the gut-brain axis can result in harmful effects on the body and may be implicated in a range of different diseases.